miknonny/roundbet/README.md

 Ionic App Base
 =====================

+## Base your App of this project.

 A starting project for Ionic that optionally supports using custom SCSS.

 ## Using this project

+Git clone the repository.
+`git checkout initial-setup`
+run `npm install`
+change the names in `package.json` to reflect your own app. run `gulp install` to update ionic to the latest version. if need be.

 We recommend using the `ionic` utility to create new Ionic projects that are based on this project but use a ready-made starter template.